Computer Science

 The course is separated into two examined core components and one non-examined practical programming element.

-Component 01: Computer Systems looks at the theoretical concepts of Computer Science.
+- Component 01: Computer Systems looks at the theoretical concepts of Computer Science.
 Students write a 1hr30 exam paper worth 50% of their overall grade.

 Practical Programming looks at developing the actual skills needed in developing a working solution to a computational problem.
 These skills will be examined in the content of component 2.

-Students have 5 lessons a fortnight where they are taught a mix of theory and practical programming.
+At GCSE and A-Level students are taught a mix of theory and practical programming.
 There is regular homework and teaching follows a flip learning approach where students are required to engage with the theoretical concepts before the lesson.
 This allows students to maximise the learning time within a lesson to work on developing and extending their understanding of the concepts.
 There is an expectation that all students who take this course are to engage with regular programming activities outside of the classroom.
+To support learning we offer after a weekly after school session.